oasis-tcs/openc2-oc2ls/oc2ls.md

 variety of information types in a representation-independent manner.

-As an information modeling language, JADN supports only two kinds of relationships: "contain" and "reference".
-A JADN information model is a set of type definitions, where each definition may be basic (e.g., using a single, usuall "primitive" type) or structured (e.g., using a "compound" type).
+As an information modeling language, JADN supports only two kinds of
+relationships: "contain" and "reference".
+A JADN information model is a set of type definitions, where each type may be simple (primitive) or structured (compound).
 Each field in a structured type may be associated with another model-defined type, and the set of associations between types forms a directed graph.
 Each association is either a container or a reference, and the direction of each edge is toward the contained or referenced type.

 The native format of JADN is JSON, but JADN content can be represented in others ways that are more useful for